 Your trees should ideally be planted out as soon as possible.
-If however, the ground is waterlogged or frozen or any necessary preparation work hasn’t been carried out then they should be heeled in until it is ready.
+If however, the ground is waterlogged or frozen or any necessary preparation work hasn’t been carried out then they should be heeled in to a container of compost or in other ground until the growing site is ready.

 When planting, trees should be kept in a bag right up to the last minute to prevent the roots from drying out.
 This is especially important on windy days where the small root hairs will dry out very quickly, which can be fatal for the tree.

 Dig a hole slightly larger than the roots.
 The roots should fit into the hole without being bent around or scrunched up.

 The hole must be dug with a spade, not with a digger as the bucket of the digger can ‘glaze’ the hole, preventing possible root penetration.

 Before the tree is planted, knock a stake into the ground to support the tree.
 The stake should be between 3-4’’ diameter, knocked into the ground at least 18 inches, and planted on the windward side of the tree.
 This way the prevailing winds will blow the tree away from the stake preventing any rubbing.

 The tree must be planted to the same depth as it was grown in the nursery.
 There is usually a distinct change of colour just above the roots, about 3-4 inches below the graft union.

 It is of upmost importance that the graft union is kept clear of soil and mulch in order to prevent the stem rotting or the scion taking root.